rust-embedded/book/src/concurrency/concurrency.md

 critical sections needlessly -- which comes at a cost to overhead and interrupt latency and jitter.

+It's worth noting that while a critical section guarantees no interrupts will fire, it does not provide an exclusivity guarantee on multi-core systems!
+The other core could be happily accessing the same memory as your core, even without interrupts.
+You will need stronger synchronisation primitives if you are using multiple cores.

 ## Atomic Access

 On some platforms, atomic instructions are available, which provide guarantees